 In our work at Southern Response we carry out our duties in line with the Human Rights Commission's commitment to making sure that the rights of Canterbury residents, particularly those most vulnerable, are a key consideration in the post quake recovery.
 To that end, Southern Response actively seeks to identify such customers and support the expedition of their claim and, where applicable, their rebuild or repair.
-Southern Response has in place a specialised Customer Support Team including Social Workers to support the vulnerable.
+Southern Response has in place a specialised role of Customer Liaison Advisors to support the vulnerable.